 Click the Customize Hardware button.

-Click Processors and activate the virtualization feature for the virtual machine as follows.
+Click Processors and activate the virtualization feature for the VM as follows.

-Click on the Finish button to close the window.
+Click on the Finish button to close the Wizard window.

-After creating the virtual machine for MacOS High Sierra 10.13.4, open the virtual machine’s location and open the .vmx file.
+After creating the VM, open the virtual machine’s location and open the .vmx file.

-Add the MacOS ISO file to the virtual machine and run it.
+Add the ISO file to the VM and run it.

-As you can see in the image below, the installation of MacOS High Sierra on VMware Workstation will begin!
+As you can see in the image below, the installation of High Sierra on VM Workstation will begin!

-How to Create Virtual Machine for MacOS High Sierra in VMware Workstation 14? – In this article, we have created a virtual machine for MacOS High Sierra 10.13.4 on VMware Workstation 14.1.1.
-In the next article, we will install MacOS High Sierra 10.13.4 with VMware.
+In this article, we have created a virtual machine for High Sierra 10.13.4 on VM Workstation 14/15.
+In the next article, we will install macOS 10.13.4 with VMware.
 Thanks for following us!